 No value has been attributed in the MCEV to in-force or new business for other lines of business.
 In Group MCEV these lines of business are considered on an unadjusted IFRS basis in accordance with the MCEV Principles, whereas in Mediolanum's Group Embedded Value, asset management and Italian banking business have been considered on an embedded value basis.
-Mediolanum has completed the internalisation of the models for its life and asset management businesses distributed in Italy.
+Mediolanum has calculated the results for its life and asset management businesses distributed in Italy.
 Towers Watson has continued to calculate the embedded value information for the other lines of business which have not been internalised.